Joëlle Pineau: Research and career

 Pineau develops algorithms and models that allow learning in partially complex domains.
 She is co-director of McGill University's Reasoning and Learning Lab.
-She founded two start-ups that develop robotic assistants for the elderly; the SmartWheeler initiative and the Nursebot platform.
+She co-founded two initiatives that developed robotic assistants for the elderly; the SmartWheeler initiative and the Nursebot platform.
 SmartWheeler is a multi-modal wheelchair that combines artificial intelligence and robotics.

 She is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and a Senior Fellow of the Canadian Institute for Advanced Research.
 In 2016 she was inducted into the Royal Society of Canada College of New Scholars, Artists and Scientists.
-Pineau investigates approaches to personal medicine, using data from medical charts, X-ray images, clinical notes and lab reports to generate new treatment strategies.
-She teaches Artificial intelligence how to analyse medical scans.
+Pineau and colleagues investigated approaches to personal medicine, using data from medical charts, X-ray images, clinical notes and lab reports to generate new treatment strategies.
+She developed AI techniques to allow Artificial intelligence analyse medical scans.
 Her team have used Deep learning for detecting seizures.
-She serves as an editor of the Journal of Artificial Intelligence Research (JAIR) and the Journal of Machine Learning Research (JMLR).
+She served as an editor of the Journal of Artificial Intelligence Research (JAIR) and the Journal of Machine Learning Research (JMLR).
 She has given lectures for the Artificial Intelligence Channel.
 She is a core academic member of Mila Quebec.

+FAIR

 In 2017 Pineau was appointed the head of the Facebook AI Research Lab in Montreal.
-She won a Facebook Research Award.
 She spoke at the third annual Canada 2020 conference.
-Here she focuses on reinforcement learning, deep learning, computer vision and video understanding.
+During her time at FAIR, she focused on research projects across all areas of AI, including deep learning, reinforcement learning, computer vision, natural language, and robotics.
+She has challenged Artificial intelligence research that is not reproducible.
+She was the reproducibility chair for the Conference on Neural Information Processing Systems in 2019, where she introduced the requirement of a reproducibility checklist as part of the paper submission process.
+She is a past president and emeritus member of the International Machine Learning Society.
+She climbed the ranks within FAIR and eventually led the entire Fundamental AI research organization at Meta.

+Pineau was elected to the Fellow of the Royal Society of Canada in 2023 for her "contributions to research in machine learning, with a focus on Bayesian learning and planning under uncertainty."
+She is on the board of Partnership on AI.

+Pineau left Meta's FAIR group in May 2025, stating that she wanted to refocus her energy before pursuing a new opportunity.
+In June 2025 she joined the board of Laude Institute.

+Cohere

+In August 2025 Pineau joined Cohere as chief AI officer.
+She is expanding the company's North platform and its enterprise agents; her focus is on privacy, security, and the ethical deployment of AI.

+Awards

+She won a Facebook Research Award in 2017.

 In 2018 she won the Natural Sciences and Engineering Research Council E.W.R.
 Steacie Memorial Fellowship.
-She challenges Artificial intelligence research that is not reproducible.
-She was the reproducibility chair for the Conference on Neural Information Processing Systems in 2019, where she introduced the requirement of a reproducibility checklist as part of the paper submission process.
-She is president of the International Machine Learning Society.

 In 2019, Pineau received a Governor General's Innovation Award for her leadership in the innovative applications of artificial intelligence and machine learning to the field of personalized medicine.
-She climbed the ranks within FAIR and eventually led the entire AI research organization at Meta.

-Pineau was elected to the Fellow of the Royal Society of Canada in 2023 for her "contributions to research in machine learning, with a focus on Bayesian learning and planning under uncertainty."

-Pineau left Meta's FAIR group in May 2025, stating that she wanted to refocus her energy before pursuing a new opportunity.
-In June 2025 she joined the board of Laude Institute, and in August 2025 she joined Cohere as the chief AI officer.
+In 2025 she was recognized on Observer Magazine's AI Power Index.